-- The Energy Efficiency Improvement Assistance Scheme (EASe) - EASe provides up to 50% funding for companies to engage the services of an Energy Services Company to carry out detailed energy assessments of buildings and industrial facilities. - ➤ Grant for Energy Efficient Technologies (GREET) - o GREET provides co-funding for energy efficiency retrofits, capped at SGD 4 million per project, to encourage owners and operators of industrial facilities to invest in energy efficient equipment or technologies. - The Investment Allowance (IA) Scheme - O Administered by the Economic Development Board (EDB), the IA scheme encourages companies to invest in energy efficient equipment.
+- The Energy Efficiency Improvement Assistance Scheme (EASe) - EASe encourages companies to identify potential energy efficiency opportunities and provides up to 50% funding for companies to engage the services of an Energy Services Company (ESCO) to carry out detailed energy assessments of buildings and industrial facilities. - Financing Programme for EE Projects - O As it is difficult to allocate capital for energy efficiency projects due to competing uses of capital (such as investment in :front-lineøprojects), Singaporeøs Economic Development Board (EDB) is piloting an Energy Efficiency financing scheme whereby a third party financier pays for the cost of energy efficiency projects, and the energy savings are shared between the various stakeholders.
+This third party scheme aims to encourage owners and operators of existing industrial and manufacturing facilities to implement projects in energy efficient equipment or technologies. - > Grant for Energy Efficient Technologies (GREET) - GREET provides co-funding for energy efficiency retrofits, capped at SGD 4 million per project, to encourage owners and operators of industrial facilities to invest in energy efficient equipment or technologies. - The Investment Allowance (IA) Scheme - The IA scheme encourages companies to invest in energy efficient equipment.
 The IA Scheme provides a capital allowance on qualifying equipment costs that allows a deduction against chargeable income.
-The IA can be awarded for capital expenditures that result in more efficient energy use. - The Design for Efficiency (DfE) Scheme - The DfE Scheme provides up to 80% funding, capped at SGD 600,000, to encourage investors in new facilities in Singapore to integrate energy and resource efficiency improvements into development plans early in the design stage. - Accelerated Depreciation Allowance Scheme
+The IA can be awarded for capital expenditures that result in more efficient energy use. - The Design for Efficiency (DfE) Scheme - The DfE Scheme provides up to 80% funding, capped at SGD 600,000, to encourage investors in new facilities in Singapore to integrate energy and resource efficiency improvements into development plans early in the design stage.

+Accelerated Depreciation Allowance Scheme